 “Never eat in front of a screen.”

-Sure.
-Okay.
-Except everyone knows watching TV is part of the dining experience.
+I mean, come ON.
+Yes, several studies have linked increased screen time to poor eating habits.
+But everyone knows watching TV is part of the dining experience.
 Some foods require it.
 No one is scarfing down leftover Chinese food straight from the carton without watching an episode of Gilmore Girls they’ve already seen seventeen times.
 That’s just science.

 “Avoid belly fat—it’s the worst kind.”

 I know most of this advice is good for me.
 Deep down, I want to be the kind of person who drinks water instead of snacking, takes relaxing evening walks, and stops eating precisely at 80% full.
-But, I also just started my day off at Krispy Creme, so there you go.
+But I also just started my day off at Krispy Creme.
+So there you go.